What's happening in children's books this year? Your complete 2018 calendar of events

 28 September-7 October: The Bath Children's Literature Festival will take place across these dates, but it's too early to know exactly what will be going on - stay tuned to the website for more information as we get closer to September.

 1-7 October: Henley Literary Festival is another extravaganza which has a special programme of children's events and a schools festival to boot.
 More details should be on the website soon, although we already know that Sir Michael Morpurgo will host a special family event on the first day of the festival and there will be lots of writing workshops, picture book fun and interactive events.
-Plus, A. F. Harrold will be taking part in the schools programme.
+A. F. Harrold, Francesca Simon and Anthony Horowitz will be taking part in the schools programme, while you can also expect fun stuff from Ten Fat Sausages author Michelle Robinson and 1,000 Year Old Boy author Ross Welford.
+Tickets will go on sale in July, so keep checking the website.

 30 September: Happy International Translation Day!